Disability pensions and work ability

 Publications:

 - Polvinen & Rantala & Laaksonen 2023.
-Osatyökyvyttömyyseläkeläisten työssäkäynti ja ansiotyön merkitys toimeentulossa.
-[Employment and the importance of paid work for the income of partial disability pensioners].
+Osatyökyvyttömyyseläkeläisten työssäkäynti ja ansiotyön merkitys toimeentulossa. [employment and the importance of paid work for the income of partial disability pensioners].
 (Työpoliittinen aikakauskirja)

 - Polvinen et al. 2018.
 Working while on a disability pension in Finland: Association of diagnosis and financial factors to employment (Scandinavian Journal of Public Health)

-In 2023, the average total pension of all disability pensioners was approximately 1,276 euros per month.
+In 2024, the average total pension of all disability pensioners was approximately 1,300 euros per month.
 This is clearly less than what old-age pensioners received.
 Disability pensioners often have a meagre income.

 Disability pensions have decreased slightly on average in the 2000s.
 This is because disability pensioners are younger than before and have retired on a disability pension at a younger age than before.